EMI-Group/evorl/README.md

 pip install jaxmarl
 ```

-Note: these environments has limited supports, some algorithms are incompatible with them.
+Note: these additional environments have limited supports and some algorithms are incompatible with them.

 ## Supported Environments